BlueBazze/nuxt-i18n-auto-config/README.md

 });
 ```

-Havent figured out how i can auto import the `defineProjectLocale` function. \
+Havent figured out how it can auto import the `defineProjectLocale` function.

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->